mic-wypych/swatches/README.md

 ## Examples

-You can plot a colorwheel of a palette like this:
+You can plot a color wheel of a palette like this:

 ``` r
 library(swatches)